danshee/career/_posts/2021-01-12-on-patience.markdown

 Eventually, a company I interviewed with did hire me as a software developer.

-> “Patience, n.
-A minor form of despair, disguised as a virtue.”
+> Patience, n.
+A minor form of despair, disguised as a virtue.

--- Ambrose Bierce, *The Devil's Dictionary*
+&emsp;&emsp;-- Ambrose Bierce, *The Devil's Dictionary*

 A few weeks after I was hired, “Bang” was added to the team (I’m de-identifying him as “Bang” because I don’t know anyone with that name).